-The beautiful island province of Prince Edward Island is the smallest of all the provinces and territories in Canada but big on adventure.
-Its signature picturesque seascapes, rolling hills and red beaches provide a backdrop to the seemingly perfect 19th century country homes that are found throughout the island.
+The beautiful province of Prince Edward Island is the smallest of all the provinces and territories in Canada but big on adventure.
+Its picturesque seascapes, rolling hills, and red sand beaches provide a beautiful backdrop to the 19th-century country homes found throughout the island.

-Made famous by the Anne of Green Gables novel, the island’s lush landscape is the perfect vacation destination.
-The province was isolated from the mainland until 1997 when the Confederation Bridge was built and connected the province to mainland New Brunswick, making travel to the island easier than ever.
+Home to Anne of Green Gables, the island’s lush landscape is the perfect vacation destination.
+Prince Edward Island was isolated from mainland Canada until 1997 when the iconic Confederation Bridge was linked to the neighboring province of New Brunswick.

-The quiet back roads that run throughout the province make it an ideal location for cyclists.
+The flat, quiet back roads running throughout the province make it an ideal location for cyclists.
 Inn to inn biking tours are very popular here.
-The relatively flat terrain makes the cycling easy and gives visitors a chance to explore the sandy beaches, parks and quaint villages at a leisurely pace.
-Historical country inn accommodations along the route add to the charm and hospitality of the area.
+The relatively flat terrain and accessible bike trails make cycling easy, giving visitors a chance to explore sandy beaches and quaint villages at a leisurely pace.
+Historical country inn accommodations along the route also add to the charm and hospitality of the area.

-Prince Edward Island also offers a once in a lifetime opportunity for the angler.
-Bluefin tuna fishing charters are readily available, as are oyster and clam harvests and mackerel fishing.
-The avid fisherman will not be disappointed with these saltwater excursions.
+Prince Edward Island also offers a once-in-a-lifetime opportunity for the angler.
+Bluefin tuna fishing charters are readily available, as well as mackerel fishing and shellfish harvesting.
+Even the avid fisherman will not be disappointed with these saltwater excursions.